splunk/splunk-operator/docs/MultisiteExamples.md

 for artifact replication, so mapping Splunk sites to Kubernetes zones is not relevant in that context.

 SearchHeadCluster resources can be connected to a multisite indexer cluster the same way as for single site.
-The name of the IndexerCluster part containing the cluster master must be referenced in parameter `clusterMasterRef`.
+The name of the IndexerCluster part containing the cluster manager must be referenced in parameter `clusterMasterRef`.

 Additional ansible default parameters must be set to activate multisite:
-* `multisite_master`: which should reference the cluster-master service of the target indexer cluster
+* `multisite_master`: which should reference the cluster-manager service of the target indexer cluster
 * `site`: which should in general be set to `site: site0` to disable search affinity ([documentation for more details] (https://docs.splunk.com/Documentation/Splunk/latest/DistSearch/DeploymultisiteSHC#Integrate_a_search_head_cluster_with_a_multisite_indexer_cluster))